 BBC family and friends,

-As you are aware, Louisiana has entered Phase 1 of a trial period to reopen businesses and organizations, including church facilities.
-Broadmoor Baptist Church is scheduled to re-open on May 31 to hold our first live service in the sanctuary since shelter-in-place was instated.
+As you are aware, Louisiana has entered Phase 3 for businesses and organizations, including church facilities.
 While we are naturally excited to get back to church, we are far from getting back to normal.
 This letter is to describe our course of action and what to expect when you enter.

 Please know that we have taken special precautions to secure your safety and prevent the spread of COVID-19; yet, no facility can provide a guarantee against exposure and infection.
 Rest assured, our janitorial staff is working to disinfect strategic areas in our building, especially metal surfaces, door knobs, handles, light switches, pews, and bathrooms, to name a few.

 The following course of action is informed by the Office of State Fire Marshal "Open Safely" guidelines found at www.lasfm.org.

 First, on Sunday, we ask that you enter through the sanctuary doors through the front or the west end doors.
 A masked and gloved deacon will offer you hand sanitizer, after which a masked and gloved deacon will offer you a clean mask, if you do not have one.
 A masked and gloved usher will then give you an order of worship and escort you to an available pew, where you or your family will have a 6 ft. radius from other worshipers.
 It may not be where you usually sit, but remember, this is a temporary adjustment to adhere to safe guidelines.